phueb/BabyBERTa/README.md

 - 2020 (Spring): The BabyBERT project grew out of the BabySRL project led by Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, whose published work is available [here](https://www.aclweb.org/anthology/W08-2111/).
-Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's success on syntactic tasks was begun.
+Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's acquisition of syntactic knowledge began.
-This led to the development of a model that is more similar to RoBERTa than BERT.
+- 2020 (Fall): We discovered that a cognitively more plausible MLM pre-training strategy for a small BERT-like transformer outperformed an identically sized RoBERTa model, trained with standard methods in the `fairseq` library, on a large number of number agreement tasks.
+- 2021 (Spring): We are curently investigating which modifications of pre-training are most useful for acquiring syntactic knowledge in the small-model and small-data setting for Transformer language models.

 ## Probing for syntactic knowledge